 Termites build mud tubes to commute between their food source and main colony.
-If you see mud tubes, you will probably find more termites inside your home.
+If you find these tunnels in the ground or inside wood on your property, you may find more termite activity inside your home.

 Termites leave small, brown droppings, known as “frass”.
-If you find these pellet-shaped spots, your home may have termites.
+These droppings often look like wood particles or sawdust due to how much wood termites eat.
+If you find these pellet-shaped droppings, your home may have a termite infestation.

 In the later stages of a termite infestation, homeowners may notice damaged wood.
-A pest management company can tell you if the damaged wood came from termites or another structural issue.
+A pest control company can tell you if the damaged wood came from termites or another structural issue.

-Debunking common termite misconceptions empowers homeowners to protect their property.
+Debunking common termite misconceptions can empower homeowners to protect their property.
 Termite limitations and preferences reveal the key areas where they enter and damage homes.
-While termites are destructive, you can discourage them from creating a colony in your home with the following tips.
+While termites are destructive, you can discourage them from building a colony in your home by understanding the ways they behave.

 Termites eat wood and anything containing cellulose, such as wallpaper, books, boxes, carpet backing, drywall and furniture.
 In their natural environment, termites support the ecosystem.
 They digest rotting wood, turning it into humus, an organic material that improves soil.
 When land development displaces termites, they can occupy and destroy buildings.

 Termites cannot eat through plastic.
-Instead, they may try to break through plastic to access a food source.
+However, they may try to break through plastic to access a food source.

 Termites cannot eat concrete.
-Because termites fit through cracks in concrete, homeowners may think termites chewed through this tough barrier.
+Because termites can fit through cracks and crevices in concrete, homeowners may think termites chewed through this tough barrier.